andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |contentPadding	|defines the amount of padding in the content area	|Yes
 |displayCaret	|indicates whether the caret is displayed
 |editable	|indicates whether the editing is enabled
 |highlightCurrentParagraph	|indicates whether the current paragraph is highlighted
+|leftDecorator	|specifies the left side paragraph decorator
 |model	|document data model
+|rightDecorator	|specifies the right side paragraph decorator
+|selectionSegment	|tracks the selection segment (read-only)
+|useContentHeight	|determines whether the preferred height is the same as the content height
+|useContentWidth	|determines whether the preferred width is the same as the content width
 |wrapText	|indicates whether text should be wrapped	|Yes